Skrylar/ImpromptuModular/README.md

 * **Copy-Paste**: Copy and paste the CVs, gates and slide states of a sequence into another sequence.
 Press the left button to copy the channel into a buffer, then select another sequence and press the right button to paste.
 All 16 steps are copied irrespective of the length of the sequences.
 Only available in Seq mode.

-* **Oct and keyboard**: When in Sequence mode, the octave LED buttons and the keyboard can be used to set the notes of a sequence.
+* **Oct and keyboard**: When in Seq mode, the octave LED buttons and the keyboard can be used to set the notes of a sequence.
 The octave and keyboard LEDs are used for display purposes only in Song mode.

 * **CV In**: This CV is written into the current step of the selected sequence.
-Any voltage between -10.0V and 10.0V is supported.
+Any voltage between -10V and 10V is supported.
 When a CV is not quantized, the closest key is illuminated; octaves greater than 7 or smaller than 1 are not displayed by the octave LEDs.
+The write operation is perfomed using the write input CV (explained below).

-* **Write input**: control voltage for writing CVs into the sequencer.
-A rising edge triggered at 1.0V will perform the write action.
+* **Write input**: Control voltage for writing CVs into the sequencer.
+A rising edge triggered at 1V will perform the write action.

 * **Autostep**: Will automatically step the sequencer one step right on each write.
 This works with the _Write input_ only, and has no effect when entering notes with the onboard keys.

-* **Run input**: control voltage for starting and stopping the sequencer.
-A rising edge triggered at 1.0V will toggle the run mode.
+* **Run input**: Control voltage for starting and stopping the sequencer.
+A rising edge triggered at 1V will toggle the run mode.

-* **Seq input**: control voltage used to select the active sequence (Seq mode only).
+* **Seq input**: Control voltage used to select the active sequence (Seq mode only).
 A 0 to 10V input is proportionnaly mapped to the 1 to 16 sequence numbers.
 This can be used to externally control the playing order of the sequences.

-* **Mode input**: control voltage used to select the run mode of sequences.
+* **Mode input**: Control voltage used to select the run mode of sequences.
 A 0 to 10V input is proportionnaly mapped to the 5 run modes (see _Mode_ above).

 * **Gate 1, 2 buttons and probability knobs**: The gate buttons control whether the gate of a current step is active or not.
 The probability knob controls the chance that when a gate is active it is actually sent to the output jack.
 In the leftmost position, no gates are output, and in the rightmost position, gates are output exactly as stored in a sequence.
 This knob's setting is not memorized for each step and applies to the sequencer as a whole.

 * **Slide**: Portamento between CVs of successive steps.
 Slide can be activated for a given step using the slide button.
 The slide duration can be set using the small knob below the slide button (0 to 2 seconds, default 150ms).
 This knob's setting is not memorized for each step and applies to the sequencer as a whole.

-* **CV**: pitch CV output of the sequence/song the current step.
+* **CV**: CV output of the sequence/song the current step.

 * **Gate 1, 2**: Gate signal outputs for each channel at the current step.
 The duration of the gates corresponds to the high time of the clock signal.
 Gates can be turned on/off using the Gate buttons.
 Gate 2 is perfect for using as an accent if desired.

-* **Reset input/button**: repositions the run and edit heads of the sequence or song to the first step.
+* **Reset input/button**: Repositions the run and edit heads of the sequence or song to the first step.
 A rising edge triggered at 1.0V will be detected as a reset.

-* **Clock**: when the sequencer is running, each rising edge (1.0V threshold) will advance the sequencer by one step.
+* **Clock**: When the sequencer is running, each rising edge (1V threshold) will advance the sequencer by one step.
 The width (duration) of the high pulse of the clock is used as the width (duration) of the gate outputs.